Can you remember the last time you actually sat down with a pen and piece of paper to write someone a letter? Me neither.

 5. Don’t miss out on any important emails ever again

-Like junk mail has made getting snail mail less important, spam can sometimes make checking your email less than fun.
+Email has made getting snail mail less important, but spam can make checking your email less than fun.
 Sure, spam filters can save you from the coupons and advertisements you don’t care about, but what if they weed out emails you don’t want to miss?

 That is what whitelisting emails is for.